AdamGoldsmith/docker-awx/README.md

 __Note:__ *To override the default enabled script check mode, run with: `-e "vagrant_script_check=no"`*

-2. Running the following command will bring the entire infrastructure online
+2. Running the following command will bring the necessary infrastructure online

 ```
 cd vagrant; vagrant up; cd ..